Recessed Downlight Standard

 Recessed Luminaires that have the IC-F rating can have insulation abutted to and/or covering them.
-These downlights are also sealed to make them more fire resistant.
-This also means they are great for wet areas, like bathrooms.
+These downlights are also sealed so insulation cannot get into the fitting.

-It is important to note that most Drivers and Transformers must be mounted on top of the insulation.
-If you are intending to cover your downlights your Electrician and Builder will need to be involved to ensure they can find a solution for this.
-Feel free to ask for installation instructions on these downlights, they are mandatory and they may save a lot of headaches.
+It is important to note that some Drivers and Transformers must be mounted on top of the insulation.
+If you are intending to cover the drivers that come with your downlights then you can always ask for installation instructions on these downlights, this may save a lot of headaches.

 Downlight manufacturers are now requiring that the insulation that can abut to or cover their lights comply to a zero ignitability standard.
 Before using recessed lights please ensure your builder and/or insulater are aware that this is a requirement.

 Now you have all the right information, you might want to look at some of our ranges - you can see all of our recessed downlights here.
 You might even want to take the time to browse through our range of Deisgner downlights that include modern designer finishes, slim trimlines and high end specifications.

 If you need our help selecting the right downlight we have a great display of our products with working samples so you can see the differences in our showroom, feel free to give us a call or come in to see the ranges. - Contact The Lighting Centre

 Q. Is an IC-F Rated fitting also Fire-Rated?

 A. No, IC-F is not to be confused with a Fire-Rating, this also fits into a different standard.
 We do have fire-rated downlights on our website here - Fire Rated Downlights

 Q. Can I mount a coverable (IC or IC-F) Downlight directly up to timber?